djkato/Discord-Rich-Presence-For-Cinema-4D/README.md

 -Download the exe from Releases here:https://github.com/djkato/Discord-Rich-Presence-for-Cinema-4D/releases/tag/v1.0.1

--Rightclick > Properties > `Run: Minimzed` so it doesn't open windowed on each startup
+-Create a shortcut, then on the shortcut Rightclick > Properties > `Run: Minimzed` so it doesn't open windowed on each startup

 -do `[WINDOWS BUTTON+R]`, then type `shell:StartUp`, and put the exe there so it automatically starts with pc